Yes, feel free to halve the recipe.

 YES, you can get by with two 2-quart mason jars ( instead of 3).
 Strain one of the kefir jars into a pitcher, temporarily, rinse out the mason jar, add the fruit to this one, and pour in strained kefir water form pitcher and 2nd jar.
 Get it? 😉

-Adding the lemon and prune really adds flavor and helps with fermentation.
+Adding the lemon helps prevents kahm yeast, and the prune really adds flavor and helps with fermentation.

 How to maintain/grow your kefir grains: